 This research provides valuable insight into people’s behaviour and gives an understanding of what might motivate people to conduct themselves in negative ways within their relationships.

-If you’re struggling with negative patterns or cycles of conflict (whether it’s with a partner, your family or within yourself), then talking to a trained, experienced relationship therapist can help.
+If you’re struggling with negative patterns or cycles of conflict (whether it’s with a partner, your family or within yourself), then talking to a trained, experienced relationship therapist will help.

-Being able to identify what’s really at the heart of the matter (and what’s fixed or learned behaviour, and therefore adaptable to change) can help you to break free from any ongoing negative relationship patterns so you can heal and move on – once and for all.
+Identifying what’s at the heart of the matter and what’s fixed or learned behaviour.
+Will help you to break free from any ongoing negative relationship patterns to heal and move on – once and for all.